A Systematic Review of Ethical Concerns with Voice Assistants: Analysis of Ethical Concerns

+The deep-seated nature of these responses also challenges the view that anthropomorphism and personification are often associated with incomplete understanding.
+Where this is based on the language of users to and about VAs, such as the use of gendered pronouns, \citeauthor{festerling2021anthropomorphizing} note the difficulty in determining the \textit{actual} meaning of what people say, recommending that ``future research could be more critical of the role of language in anthropomorphism''~\cite{festerling2021anthropomorphizing}.
+A related tension surfaces in the literature around CASA and findings that more human-like devices are automatically read by users as more \textit{capable} devices (i.e. they are expected to display human capabilities~\cite{10.1145/3313831.3376789}).
 However, the potential ethical implications of these questions for work on ontological categories is less clear.
 Indeterminate results in children and reports of adults switching categories may suggest a new ontological category, but what would constitute an appropriate response from VA designers if this was determined to be true?
-The literature tends to focus more on the relevance of results to immediate questions of categories without considering the wider implications for HCI, and it seems unlikely that either outcome would lead to changes in the way that VA conversational interfaces are designed; a more likely impact would be changes in how people's responses to VAs are interpreted by researchers.
+The literature tended to focus more on the relevance of results to immediate questions of categories without considering the wider implications for HAI, and it seems unlikely that either outcome would lead to changes in the way that VA conversational interfaces are designed; a more likely impact would be changes in how people's responses to VAs are interpreted by researchers.